 Robert Morris Skaler, West Philadelphia: University City to 52nd Street (Charleston: Arcadia Publishing, 2002), p.13.

-Anthony J. Drexel was one of the wizards of late 19th kids bounce house century finance.
+Anthony J. Drexel was one of the wizards of late 19th century finance.
 He also had big shoes to fill.
 His Austrian-born father Francis Martin Drexel emigrated to America at the dawn of the 19th century to seek his fortune as a portrait painter.
 The elder Drexel found that he was more skilled at bond trading than portraiture–although talented, he was no Thomas Eakins.
 Like many immigrant fathers, Francis put his three sons (Francis Jr., Joseph, and Anthony) to work at the family business, running errands and sweeping floors in their office at 2nd and Chestnut.
 He also went on more than his share of adventures: at the age of 13, he guarded a gold shipment as it traveled by stagecoach from Philadelphia to New Orleans.
 In this pre-Federal Reserve era, paper money was untrustworthy.
 Gold was king.

 Although Anthony (born in 1826) would eventually inherit one of the nation’s great banking fortunes, the lack of a formal education plagued him all of his life.
 Despite his wealth, he felt awkward in Philadelphia society, and preferred the privacy and love of family life.
 Although he and his wife Ellen lived there briefly, he had little interest in the gaiety of the Rittenhouse Square set.
 The titans of Wall Street didn’t know him that well, either.
 As The New York Times wrote of him: “For a man of such financial importance, Mr. Drexel did not have a wide personal acquaintance here in this city.”